-Unexcused absences include the absence of a student for such reasons as:
+Unexcused absences include the absence of a student for such reasons as, but not limited to:

 - Truancy

-- > Shopping
+- Shopping

 - > Absence through parental neglect (i.e. car trouble, oversleeping, etc.)

-- Illegal employment
+- Employment

 Unlawful Absence

 Unlawful absence is unexcused absence for all students under 17 years of age.
 All unexcused absences after the third unexcused absence becomes subject to fines and court costs.